Kojey Radical

 Kwadwo Adu Genfi Amponsah (born 4 January 1993), known professionally as Kojey Radical, is a British musician, creative director and mixed media visual artist.
-His style has been described as a mix of grime hip hop, alternative rap, and spoken word.
+His style has been described as a mix of grime hip-hop, alternative rap, and spoken word.
 Since 2018, he has received six nominations at the MOBO Awards, including Best Newcomer.
 He also performed at the 2020 and 2022 MOBO ceremonies.
 His debut album, Reason to Smile, was released in 2022.

 Early life

 Radical was raised in Shoreditch and Hoxton, London, the son of Ghanaian immigrants.
 He has a sister.
-He began his artistic work a spoken word poet and mixed media illustrator, graduating from the London College of Fashion with a First Class Honours Bachelor of Arts degree in Fashion Illustration.
+He began his artistic work as a spoken word poet and mixed media illustrator, graduating from the London College of Fashion with a First Class Honours Bachelor of Arts degree in Fashion Illustration.

 Career

 2014–2016: Career beginnings

 In 2014, Radical released his first musical project Dear Daisy: Opium just after graduating.
 The project touches on topics of love, social media, and religion.
 It was inspired by a book with the same name that Radical was illustrating during his time at university.
 Radical then started collaborating with UK artist and record producer Jay Prince, who produced Radical's first official record, The Garden Party.
 Radical followed up with a song called "Bambu", which subsequently became the first single on his sophomore EP, 23Winters.
 "Bambu" made use of blackface, and was a persona Radical would later adopt in majority of his early visuals.

 After supporting Young Fathers on tour, Radical later released "Open Hand", a record that saw him adopt a more political stance in his music, premiering the visual at Tate Britain in 2015.
 Radical claimed to offer an alternative outlook on socio-political issues.
 He followed up with a record called "Kwame Nkrumah", before releasing his 23Winters EP in February 2016.
 "Kwame Nkrumah" was written in honour of the first Ghanaian president and Ghana's independence.

 The 23Winters EP is about the relationship between a father and son, with themes of religion, society, family, love, new-age revolution, and African diaspora narrated by Radical's father.
 The project includes production from KZ The Producer, Fwdslxsh, Lupus Cain, Mike Keyz, Selvsse, Niels Kirk, and New Machine as well as collaborations with Tom Grennan, Ray Blk, and Bobii Lewis.
 It has been described as "a supreme phonic proclamation of one’s ethnicity, history, and future."
 In an interview with The Source, Radical stated his intention was to "create a body of work that voices [his] ideas and philosophies while also offering another sense of perspective."
 23Winters also saw Radical nominated for two MOBO Awards, one for Best Newcomer and one for Best Video.
 The project debuted in the top three of the UK Rap & Hip Hop Albums Chart and also entered the UK top 40.